-Since I do not battle a HSV, I cannot share any personal experience with this supplement but the reviews have all be overwhelmingly positive.
+Since I do not battle herpes of any kind, I cannot share any personal experience with these natural remedies and herbs but the reviews have all be overwhelmingly positive.
 So it is definitely something to look into.

-I hope that by introducing you to these two herbs, Houttuynia and Isatis you are able to discuss the possibility of using these to prevent and shorten a herpes simplex outbreak.
+I hope that by introducing you to these two herbs, Houttuynia and Isatis, as well as Lauricidin, you are able to discuss the possibility of using these to prevent and shorten a herpes simplex outbreak.

 While you are here, you might want to check out to posts I wrote about coconut oil and herpes.
 Check out Can Oil Pulling With Coconut Oil Spread The Herpes Virus as well as Coconut Oil For Cold Sores.

 Sources for this article include: